 - Submit the admissions application if you have not previously done so.
 There is a one-time application fee of $25.

-- Have your official transcript sent to the Office of Admissions and Records.
+- Have your official transcript sent to the Office of Records and Registration.
 You may hand-deliver your official transcript in a sealed envelope, or have your official transcript mailed or sent electronically from your original school to any of our three campuses.

 See Credit for Prior Learning for more information.

-Montgomery College uses the Accuplacer and Accuplacer-ESL tests to assess students on their reading, English, and math skills.
+Montgomery College uses the Accuplacer, Accuplacer-ESL, and ALEKS tests to assess students on their reading, English, and math skills.
 These placement scores help counselors and academic advisors recommend courses that are appropriate for you.

 You must take the assessment test unless you are exempt.
 Students may be exempt from taking the Accuplacer by providing minimum qualifying SAT or ACT scores in English and/or math.
 For more information on course placement, exceptions, and obtaining test results, see the Assessment Centers page.